agourlay/cornichon/README.md

 Cornichon has a set of built-in steps for various HTTP calls and assertions on the response.

-- GET and DELETE share the same signature
+- GET, DELETE, HEAD and OPTIONS share the same signature

 ```scala
 get("http://superhero.io/daredevil")